Mike Martin (basketball, born 1982): Coaching career

 He served as assistant coach for the Quakers for six years and his roles were to recruit and mentor players.
 He has recruited many players including Jack Eggleston, was an All-Ivy and All-Big 5 selection during his career, and Zack Rosen, the unanimous pick by the Ancient Eight coaches as the 2011-12 Ivy League Player of the Year.
 Martin was hired as head coach at Brown on May 31, 2012.

 In February 2023, Martin won his 134th game with the Bears, making him the winningest coach in the history of the Brown Bears basketball program.

+On July 13, 2026, it was announced that Martin departed Brown and accepted a position as an assistant coach at the University of Michigan under new head coach Mike Boynton.
+In September 2026, Martin was given the title of associate head coach.